Emergency Medicine Clerkship Syllabus

 - History and physical (not exhaustive, but complaint-directed; appropriate for ED)

 - ED course-Testing results with interpretation (K- 2.9-low).
-Therapeutic interventions with indications and reassessment
+Differential diagnosis.
+Therapeutic interventions with indications and reassessment.

 - Disposition (with treatment and follow up plan if discharged)

-Each student will spend 4 hours at the 911 command center where dispatchers receive calls.
+Each student will spend 2 hours at the 911 command center where dispatchers receive calls.
 You do not need to bring anything.
-You will be able to see first hand what happens behind the scenes.
+You will be able to see firsthand what happens behind the scenes.

 By the end of the rotation turn in your checklist documenting that you have performed 5 IVs/blood draws and 2 urinary catheterizations and (optional) one nasogastric tube placement.

-Towards the end of your rotation each student will have to make a brief case presentation to the other students and at least one faculty.
-This round table style presentation should be based on a case of interest to you that you that has arisen during the clerkship.
+Towards the end of your rotation each student will make a brief presentation to the other students and at least one faculty.
+This round table style presentation should be based on a clinical question of interest to you that has arisen during the clerkship.
 Once you have decided on something to investigate, find a primary research article that investigates this problem.
 You will probably need to review several studies before finding the one you wish to present.
 Do NOT choose a review article to present.
-You should discuss the methods and results pointing out strengths and weaknesses of the study and its applicability to patient care.
-Please let us know how you located the article (PubMed, Google, etc), why you chose it, and why the question the article addresses is important to answer.
+You should discuss the methods and results pointing out strengths and weaknesses of the study and it’s applicability to patient care.
+Please let us know how you located the article, (PubMed, Google, etc.) why you chose it and why the question the article addresses is important to answer.

 For example, if you are curious about the management of children with bronchiolitis, you could discuss an article relevant to the diagnosis of the illness (i.e. a study looking at the utility of CXR in diagnosis) or treatment (i.e. a study looking at outcomes comparing nebulized epinephrine to albuterol).
-These should be significant studies that are relevant to clinical practice; studies that current clinical practice is based upon.
-For the study that you will be discussing please bring a copy for all in attendance, or email it to Christy Graham at least 24 hours beforehand and she will email it to the other students.
-If you have questions and wish to discuss your ideas beforehand, contact Dr. Parsa.
+These should be significant studies that are relevant to the clinical practice of emergency medicine.
+For the study that you will be discussing please email the article to Christy Graham at least 24 hours beforehand and she will email it to the other students.
+If you have questions or wish to discuss your ideas beforehand, contact Dr. Parsa.
 Please review the provided presentation evaluation form for further details on what will be expected.
-Each student will be allotted 20 minutes and question/discussion time will be encourage after each presentation.
+Scores of 4-5 in each category will be required to be eligible for honors in the course.
+Each student will be allotted 20 minutes and question/discussion time will be encouraged after each presentation.

-Clinical evaluation will be based on the attached form which you will provide to each faculty 30-60 minutes before the end of your shift.
+Clinical evaluations will be based on the attached form which you will provide to each faculty 30-60 minutes before the end of your shift.
 The faculty will fill it out and give it back to you to turn in.
 We require that you turn in all forms.
 This is our best way of documenting you were present in the ED for your shift.
 If you are missing a form we will consider that an absence that will require an explanation.
-If your presence at a shift cannot be confirmed, that will be considered an unexcused absence which will result in a failing grade for the clerkship.
+If your presence at a shift cannot be confirmed this will be considered not showing for the shift, resulting in a failing grade.
 We have asked all faculty members to discuss their evaluation remarks with you personally at the end of each shift.
-You will then turn in the evaluation forms up to that point to Christy Graham between Monday-Wednesday of the second week.
-These will be used for your mid-rotation assessment.
+Please bring completed forms each Thursday morning, when you come to morning didactics, and give to Christy.